What is SQLite

 Self-Contained

-SQLite is self-contained means it requires minimal support from the operating system or external library.
-This makes SQLite usable in any environment especially in embedded devices like iPhones, Android phones, game consoles, handheld media players, etc.
+SQLite is self-contained, requiring minimal support from the operating system or external libraries.
+This makes SQLite suitable in any environment, especially in embedded devices like smartphones, game consoles, handheld media players, etc.

 Zero-configuration